derrell/RobotServer/README.txt

 of positional parameters as depicted here.)

 Remote procedure calls can be issued with a response requested, or with no response request.
-Commands to the Finch, for example, do not return a useful value, so you needn't request a response.
+"Set commands" to the Finch, for example, do not return a useful value, so you needn't request a response.
 Requests for the obstacle sensor values, on the other hand, return a meaningful value, so you would want to request a response.
 The way that you indicate that no response is desired is by leaving off the "id" member of the JSON-RPC request, as shown in the first example above.
 When a response is desired, you provide an id value.
 Replace nnn with a number or string.
 The response will contain that same identifier.
 (Typically you use a numeric id value that is incremented for each request you issue.
 In a sophisticated environment, that allows for multiple requests to be issued concurrently, and to be able to match the responses, which may be returned in any order, with the requests to which they apply.)

 A real example, using the Finch methods, might look like this: